lonycell/grafana.v7/docs/sources/getting-started/glossary.md

   </tr>
   <tr>
     <td style = "vertical-align: top;">Data source</td>
     <td>A file, database, or service providing the data.
-Grafana supports a several data sources by default, and can be extended to support additional ones through plugins.</td>
+ThingSPIN supports a several data sources by default, and can be extended to support additional ones through plugins.</td>
   </tr>
     <tr>
     <td style = "vertical-align: top;">Graph</td>